Top tips to build a healthier relationship with food so you can be healthy, happy and free

 If you’re reading this, we assume you have been following our philosophy for a while and by now are pretty clued in to sorting fact from fiction.
 In case you need a gentle nudge or reminder, here are 9 mistakes you don’t know you’re making:

-- You go too long with out eating (i.e. skipping meals)
+You go too long without eating and skip meals

 When we leave gaps of greater than 4 hours between eating our blood sugar levels begin to decrease, leaving us more likely to overeat at the next meal or snack.
 Eating regularly is super important for optimal functioning and to PREVENT overeating or binging later in the day